Riley

 After testing, I evaluated the various comments against the time constraints and scope of project, to decide which iterations to make for the final MVP.

-During the time of editing, the UI of Riley was updated and so the newest prototype reflects those updates.
+During the time of editing, the Riley’s UI was updated, so the final prototype reflects its updates.

 Edit #1: Categorization and Placement of Pages

-It was very helpful to test the various pathways because users told me how confusing it was to have so many options available to them.
-Turns out having more options lead to friction more than ease!
+Users told me how confusing it was to have so many options available to them.
+Turns out having more options leads to more friction!

 Edit #2: New Icons

-The icons used to indicate tasks as priority and assigned user and their placements were changed to become a colored dot, placed in a separate component from the assigned user.
+The Priority and Assigned User icon types and placements were changed to become a colored dot, placed in a separate component from the assigned user.

-WHY: Some users mentioned the ! icon led to a stress response and indicates there is a problem, rather than a more neutral one a colored dot would have.
-The placements had to be switched and adjusted when I took into account the common mistake of clicking the wrong thing on mobile if icons are too close to each other.
+WHY: Some users mentioned the ! icon led to a stress response and indicates there is a problem, rather than a more neutral one.
+The placements had to be switched and adjusted for accessibility reasons.

 Edit #3: Completion Messages and Subtitles

-I utilized the subtitle space under each title to explain the purpose of the different pages, and added confirmation messages at the mid point and end point of the user flow.
+I utilized the subtitle space to explain the purpose of the different pages, and added confirmation messages at the mid and endpoints of the user flow.

 WHY: In response to users’ confusion during testing, the purpose of the pages and the state of the pages required more clarity.
-It also presented a suitable place to speak to the user and encourage them, and build brand messaging.
+It also presented a suitable place to encourage the user and build brand messaging.

 Reflections